w0rmr1d3r/cloner/README.md

   --ghe TEXT                      GitHub Enterprise URL.
 It needs the
                                   GITHUB_ORGANIZATION parameter to clone repos
                                   from there and the TOKEN option as well.
   --threads INTEGER               Number of threads and processes to use.
-                                  [default: 4]
-  --logging [ERROR|WARNING|INFO|DEBUG]
+For
+                                  maximum threads and processes on the system, use '--max-threads'  [default: 4] --logging [ERROR|WARNING|INFO|DEBUG]
                                   Logging level  [default: INFO] --path TEXT                     Sets a path where to clone the repositories